picfight/pfcredit/README.md

 pfcredit --debug
 ```

-To pass additional arguements to pfcwallet (such as to increase the logging level run:
+To pass additional arguments to pfcwallet (such as to increase the logging level run:

 ```
 pfcredit --extrawalletargs='-d=debug'